volatilemolotov/beam/learning/tour-of-beam/learning-content/python/introduction/introduction-theory/description.md

 beam_options = PipelineOptions()
 ```

-This interprets command-line arguments that follow the format:
+This interprets command-line arguments that follow this format:

 ```
 --<option>=<value>